What is forex, and how does it work?

 How does forex trading work?

 Institutional forex trading takes place directly between two parties in an over-the-counter (OTC) market.
-This means there are no centralized exchanges (like the stock market), and the institutional forex market is instead run by a global network of banks and other organizations.
+Meaning there are no centralized exchanges (like the stock market), and the institutional forex market is instead run by a global network of banks and other organizations.

-Most traders speculating on forex prices will not plan to take delivery of the currency itself; instead they make exchange rate predictions to take advantage of price movements in the market.
+Most traders speculating on forex prices do not take delivery of the currency itself.
+Instead, traders will make exchange rate predictions to take advantage of price movements in the market.
 The most popular way of doing this is by trading derivatives, such as a rolling spot forex contract offered by IG.

 Trading derivatives allows you to speculate on an asset’s price movements without taking ownership of that asset.
-For instance, when trading forex with IG, you can make a prediction on the direction in which you think a currency pair’s price will move.
+For instance, when trading forex with IG, you can predict on the direction in which you think a currency pair’s price will move.
 The extent to which your prediction is correct determines your profit or loss.

 The three different types of forex market: